Baklava (Baklawa) Delicious Phyllo Dessert

 - Pour nut mixture into pan and make an even layer.
 Place a sheet of phyllo dough over nut mixture.

 - Butter as before alternating with sheets of phyllo.
 Use up the rest of the sheets of dough.

 - Using a sharp knife, score top layers of phyllo (into diamond shapes) that sit on top of the nut mixture.

 - Bake for about 30 minutes or until golden brown.

-- Stir until sugar has dissolved completely.
+- Whisk until sugar has dissolved completely.
 Remove from heat.

 - Remove baklawa from the oven and cover evenly with simple syrup.

-- Cut through all layers of phyllo, and remove baklava and serve.
+- Cut through all layers of phyllo, remove baklava and serve.